gemc/docs/webPage/source/documentation/runningJLab.rst

  source /site/12gev_phys/production.csh

-csh is supported, and bash is in the works.
+Currently only csh is supported, and bash is in the works.